chmiiller/iOS-bullseye/README.md

 https://github.com/user-attachments/assets/29bc94f7-0358-4079-ba2f-20735030c0c9

 ## What's this repo about
 This is a repo for the [Kodeco](https://www.kodeco.com/ios/paths/learn) learning path "SwiftUI for Beginners" where the first 3 out of 5 video courses teachs us how to implement all the SwiftUI code for the Bullseye game.
-Also, it has Unit Tests
+The game logic and model is developed using TDD.